Certified Optical Network Associate (CONA) FAQs

 Please point your browser to the Certified Optical Network Associate page to see a list of scheduled courses and click the link to the registration page.
 You can also request a custom training session to be delivered at your location.

 Can’t find a question?
-Contact FiberGuide with your question and visit the fiber optic training page for the courses.
+Contact FiberGuide with your question and visit the optical network training page for the courses.

 Sorry, the comment form is closed at this time.